aurora-is-near/doc.aurora.dev/blog/omnibridge-tutorial.md

 Deployment cost: $0.033
 Storage cost: $7.47 (3 NEAR)

-If you are ready - let's start a new virtual chain with that token now in the next article!
+If you are ready - let's start a new virtual chain with that token now in [the next article](/blog/create-virtual-chain)!

+If you have encountered any errors, problems or just have any questions or suggestions, please contact us on [Discord](https://discord.gg/auroralabs).

 [Omni Bridge]: https://docs.near.org/chain-abstraction/omnibridge/overview
 [VGAS]: https://base.blockscout.com/token/0xF3dFcfFc520811D76236892e88d112D2A4a69D0d